 John would therefore approve of Luke’s account of Jesus’ baptism, which makes no mention of him at all.
 The whole focus is on the actions of God the Father and Holy Spirit towards the beloved Son (whose fleshly pedigree Luke will go on to confirm, 23-38).

 Luke has twice reported that Jesus enjoyed God’s favour (2.40, 52); now God voices it himself.
 What strength and comfort Jesus must have drawn from this in the days ahead?

-What might it mean for you to “bear fruits in keeping with repentance”?
+To ponder What might it mean for you to “bear fruits in keeping with repentance”?
 (8)

-Lord Jesus, I too am not worthy to be your lowliest servant; yet you came to save me from my sin and raise me up as your child.
+To pray Lord Jesus, I too am not worthy to be your lowliest servant; yet you came to save me from my sin and raise me up as your child.
 Grant that I may be willing to be put to whatever task you call me, that all I do may be done for your glory and in honour of your name, in which I pray.
 Amen.